arunans23/ansible-k8s-cluster/Readme.md

 #### Tested environment

-- Three Ubuntu 20.04 Machines connected in the network.
+* Three Ubuntu 20.04 Machines connected in the network.
-- Ansible installed on a M1 mac and which should be able to connect with the above three machines.
+* Ansible installed on a M1 mac and which should be able to connect with the above three machines.
-- Versions
+* Versions
--- Ansible : 2.13.1
+    - Ansible : 2.13.1
--- Ubuntu : 20.04
+    - Ubuntu : 20.04
--- Kubelet : 1.16.0 (Installed from playbook itself)
+    - Kubelet : 1.16.0 (Installed from playbook itself)
--- Kubectl : 1.16.0 (Installed from playbook itself)
+    - Kubectl : 1.16.0 (Installed from playbook itself)
--- Kubeadm : 1.16.0 (Installed from playbook itself)
+    - Kubeadm : 1.16.0 (Installed from playbook itself)

 #### Steps